WICG/trust-token-api/README.md

 ```

 The canonical CBOR data (verifiable by the signature) should be computable from a request, and so does not need to be sent over the wire from the browser.
-The `Signed-Headers` header, and the value of `sign-request-data` should be enough to re-construct it server side, robust to things like header re-ordering, etc. A key for each requested issuer is included in the signatures field as a Structured Headers list of pairs of issuers and their respective signature material (algorithm, key, signature).
+The `Signed-Headers` header, and the value of `sign-request-data` should be enough to re-construct it server side, robust to things like header re-ordering, etc. A key for each requested issuer is included in the signatures field as a list of pairs of issuers and their respective signature material (algorithm, key, signature).
 In Version 3 of the protocol, the algorithm used for signing is [`ecdsa_secp256r1_sha256`](https://tools.ietf.org/html/rfc8446#section-4.2.3).
+Consumers of this header should ignore unknown signatures.

 ### Extension: Metadata